shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 ```
 This command performs multiple actions:
 - multidomain attributes from the first domain are copied for this new domain, see `FrameworkBundle/Component/Domain/DomainDataCreator.php`, where the `TEMPLATE_DOMAIN_ID` constant is defined.
-- if a new locale is set for the newly added domain, the empty rows with this new locale will be created for multilang attributes
+- if a new locale is set for the newly added domain, the empty rows with this new locale will be created for multilanguage attributes
 - pricing group with the name Default is created for every new domain
 - the last step of this command is the start of automatic recalculations of prices, availabilities, and products visibilities.